-Boudhanath stupa lies in the centre of Kathmandu and is one of the largest Buddhist stupas in the World.
+Boudhanath, located about 8 kilometres from the centre of Kathmandu, is one of the world’s largest stupas.
 The base of the stupa is composed of three successive mandalas, geometrical representations of the cosmos.
 The base itself represents the element earth, the dome on top of it symbolizes water, the cube represents fire, and the finial represents air.
 Finally, the culminating flame symbolizes ether.
 This great stupa is much like Swayambhunath except for its finial.
 Also, it is much bigger and lies on the valley floor.
 This stupa is said to build in the 5th-century A.D.
-The site attracts the highest numbers of Buddhist pilgrims from all over the Himalayan region, and indeed the World.
+The site attracts the highest numbers of Buddhists pilgrims from all over the Himalayan region, and indeed the world.

 For tailor-made itinerary suiting to your desire and timetable, please, contact us at email@example.com and let us know your requirement and we will present you one of the best tour/trek itineraries of your preference.